Cyriaque Lamar

 A blue blast of plasma shot from the barrel of the bat.

-Any non-incinerated kernels skipped the puck-A puck-A, and went straight to pop-A pop-A.
+Any kernels that weren’t incinerated skipped the puck-A puck-A, and went straight to pop-A pop-A.

 The bat was a demanding dance partner, and the octopus rallied 8-Baal and Aiapæc to hold it steady.